 Pursuant to RCW 49.60, the HRC exists to prevent and eliminate discrimination through the fair application of the law, the efficient use of resources, and the establishment of productive partnerships in the community.
-On March 15, 2018, JR and the HRC met and reviewed this report.
-Overall, the HRC was supportive of the content of the report, but also felt they lacked the resources and expertise to provide meaningful feedback or input.
+On October 10, 2018, the HRC reviewed this report.
+The HRC is supportive of the content of the report, but still feels they lacked the resources and expertise to provide meaningful feedback or input.
 In the future, JR and the HRC will review the statutory requirement for HRC's involvement in this work, and move forward with recommendations for changes.
 In the meantime, the HRC and JR will continue to work together to best fulfill the statutory reporting requirements.

-Disproportionate minority confinement (now racial and ethnic disparities - RED) has been used in the United States to describe the overrepresentation of youth of color in correctional facilities.
+Disproportionate minority confinement (or racial and ethnic disparities - RED) has been used in the United States to describe the overrepresentation of youth of color in correctional facilities.
 The expression was introduced in 1992 when the Office of Juvenile Justice and Delinquency Prevention described disproportionate minority youth confinement in the US.
 Since then, it has been used to describe disproportionality issues in offender populations, including racial disparity and overrepresentation of youth of color.